AravindRK99/AravindRK99/README.md

-- 👋 Hi, I’m Aravind
-- 👀 I’m interested in Python, Computer Vision, ML, DL and the applications of AI in medicine
-- 🌱 I am a PhD student in Electrical Engineering at the Medical Analysis and Statistical Interpretation (MASI) lab at Vanderbilt University.
+- 👋 Hi!
+I’m Aravind, a PhD student in Electrical Engineering at Vanderbilt University.
+In recent times, I have taken a liking to Machine Learning, AI and Deep Learning, thanks to my undergrad thesis project, TESTUBE.ai, a full stack solution to combat Tuberculosis.
+A curiosity sparked within to explore the depths of AI in the medical realm.
+I work primarily in the lung imaging domain, at the Medical Analysis and Statistical Interpretation (MASI) lab under the supervision of Dr.Bennett Landman.
+- 👀 Interests: Deep Learning in medical imaging, medical image synthesis, segmentation
 - 📫 How to reach me: aravind.r.krishnan@vanderbilt.edu

 <!---